How long do all the hair removal methods last? We ranked them from longest to shortest

-Here’s your guide to how long all the hair removal methods last, where experts reveal whether waxing, shaving, or depilatory creams last longer
+A guide to how long all the hair removal methods last—find out whether waxing, shaving, or depilatory creams last longer

-You’ve likely tried many hair removal methods—from shaving, to sugaring and smearing on Nair in your search for the longest-lasting results.
-But the jury is still out on which technique actually works best to keep your skin silky-smooth for longer.
-So, how long do all the hair removal methods last, in reality?
+You’ve likely tried many hair removal methods—from shaving to sugaring and smearing on Nair—in your search for the longest-lasting results.
+But the jury is probably still out on which technique actually works best for the longest-lasting results.
+So, how long do all the hair removal methods last, really?

-After shaving, it can be annoying to see stubble on your legs at the end of the next day.
-It’s also tricky to know whether you should pack extra depilatory cream for your cruise, or if one session is meant to last the whole holiday week.
+After shaving, it can be annoying to see stubble on your legs the very next day, and it’s also tricky to know whether you should pack extra removal cream for your vacation, or if one session is meant to last the whole week.

 How long do all the hair removal methods last?